 For some people, psoriasis is a mild nuisance.
 For others, it can be disabling, affecting extensive areas of skin for long periods.

 Treatment for psoriasis comes in a variety of options, from topical creams to oral medications to light therapy.
-Click here to learn more about psoriasis and the many forms of treatment available at LA Laser and Skin Center.
+Click here to learn more about psoriasis and the many forms of treatment available at LA Laser Center.

 The first line of defense for treating eczema is to avoid skin irritants, such as harsh soaps, detergents, and lotions.
 Your doctor may suggest an over the counter anti-itch cream or ointment along with an additional prescription treatment.
 Prescription creams and ointments containing the steroid, hydrocortisone, may be prescribed to help control itching, swelling, and redness.
 Cortisone pills and shots are sometimes used for more severe cases.
 Phototherapy is another treatment for eczema, but it is only used when a patient has frequent flair ups.
 During phototherapy, a specialized machine is used to expose patients to a regulated amount of ultraviolet light, either UVA or UVB.
 Click here to learn more about eczema and the many forms of treatment available at LA Laser and Skin Center.